-Does your test evidence cover different manufacturer’s fire rated plasterboard wall constructions?
-Penetration sealing
+Does your test data cover other manufacturer’s plasterboard wall constructions?
+Tested Detail Queries

 - Classified in accordance with EN 13501-2

 - Have an overall thickness not less than the minimum thickness of the range given in the test evidence.
 This rule does not apply pipe closure devices that are positioned within the supporting construction unless the length of the seal is increased by an equal amount and the distance from the surface of the supporting construction stays the same both sides.